thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - The address must be listed as "Multiple locations".
 - The locations of every venue **must** be individually set under the "Manage schedule" tab.
 Dummy locations are not allowed in this section.
 - Include "Fewest Moves" or "FMC" in the name of the competition to further stress that it is a Fewest Moves Simultaneous Competition.
-- There must be a place on the competition website (on the WCA website that could be a tab) where it is clearly stated all of the addresses for the different locations and who will be the official Delegate of that venue.
-Include additional location-specific information on that tab, such as a specific entry fee or competitor limit for that location.
+- There must be a place on the competition website (on the WCA website that could be a tab) that clearly displays all of the addresses for the different locations and who will be the official Delegate of that venue.
+Include additional location-specific information on that tab, such as a specific entry fee or competitor limit for a given location.
 It must be written in the extra registration requirements if there are different competitor limits for the different locations.
 - All Delegates of the different locations must be listed as official Delegates of the competition.
 - The latest deadline to add a new location is 28 days before the competition.
 - An address can be listed as "To be decided" until 14 days before the start of the competition.
 - There must not be a competitor limit for the entire competition.
-However, each individual location can its own competitor limit.
+However, each individual location can have its own competitor limit.
-- If there are different time zones for the different locations, include in the schedule at which times the competition will begin in the different locations.
+- If there are different time zones for the different locations, include in the schedule at what local time the competition will begin in each location.
 The time zones must be adjusted so that all competitors will be doing their attempts simultaneously.

 ### Making Changes to an Existing Competition

 All requests for changes to an existing competition must be made using "Reply All" on the same email thread which was created when you confirmed the competition.
 The email thread will include all listed Delegates of the competition, with the Senior and Regional Delegate for the competition’s region, and the WCAT in CC.

-To add a Delegate, reply-all to the email thread, add the new Delegate to the CC field of the email, and ask "Could we add \<Delegate Name> (\<WCA ID>) as a Delegate for this competition?" the WCAT will respond to your request with an approval.
+To add a Delegate, reply-all to the email thread, add the new Delegate to the CC field of the email, and ask "Could we add \<Delegate Name> (\<WCA ID>) as a Delegate for this competition?", then wait for WCAT approval.
 To remove a Delegate, the same process applies; mention the name of the Delegate and ask for them to be removed, and the WCAT will remove the Delegate.

-To request changes of listed organizers, include their name and their WCA ID if they have one.
-They must have an account to be listed.
+To request a change to the list of organizers, include their name(s) and their WCA ID(s).
+Organizers must have an account to be listed.

-To change the existing events of the competition:
+Changing the list of events:

 - Addition of events: at least 5 calendar days prior to the competition, ask for adding the event as an official event of the competition.
 In the request, explain why you would like the event to be added.
 The WCAT will then review your request, and if the request is approved, they will add the event(s) to the list of official events of the competition.
 After that is done, you have to write an email to the WCAT with all competitors in BCC, informing them of this change and offering to have the event included in their registration.
 Once approved, make sure to update the schedule on the competition website.
 - Removal of events: ask for the removal of the event from the list of official events of the competition.
 In the request, explain the reason for the removal of the event.
 After approval, you will have to update the competition schedule on the website.
 After this is done, you have to write an email to all competitors with the WCAT in BCC to make them aware of the change.